Oscar Isaac

-Early life
+Early life and education

 Óscar Isaac Hernández Estrada was born on March 9, 1979, in Guatemala City to a Guatemalan mother, María Eugenia Estrada Nicolle, and a Cuban father, Óscar Gonzalo Hernández-Cano, a pulmonologist.
 He has an older sister, climate scientist Nicole, and a younger brother, journalist Mike.
 Isaac's family immigrated to the US when he was five months old, and they frequently moved around the country, living in Baltimore, New Orleans and Miami, where they eventually settled.
 Isaac became a United States citizen in 2006.
-He has French origins through his grandfather and describes himself as "a big mix of many things".
+He has French origins through his grandfather.
 He speaks English and Spanish.

 Isaac attended the private grade school Westminster Christian School in southern Florida.
-Drawn to creating music and film content since a young age, he struggled growing up in Miami, which in his view was not "a flourishing place for the arts" due to its rather conservative nature.
+Drawn to creating music and film content from a young age, he struggled growing up in Miami, which in his view was not "a flourishing place for the arts" due to its rather conservative nature.
 When he was four, he and his sister organized plays in their backyard.
 Around age 10, Isaac made a home movie called The Avenger, in which he played dual characters; he also participated in school plays.
 He wrote his first play in fifth grade; it was based on the Biblical story of Noah's Ark and featured a doubtful platypus.
-He found great joy at performing in front of people, which proved to be a stress relief at a time when his parents were separating and his mother became sick.
+He found great joy at performing in front of people, which provided stress relief at a time when his parents were separating and his mother became sick.

 Isaac studied acting at the Juilliard School in New York City.

 Growing up in a religious household, (Note: He described his upbringing as "very Christian".)
 Isaac was a rebellious child and liked causing trouble at school.
-"I set off a fire extinguisher in the gym, defaced a mural, just stupid stuff", he recalled in a 2015 interview.
-At one point, his teacher screened off his desk from the rest of the class with a piece of cardboard.
-Isaac was eventually expelled.
+He was eventually expelled.

 In 1992, Hurricane Andrew destroyed his family's home in Miami.
-Around this time, his parents divorced and he moved with his mother to Palm Beach where he attended a public high school.
+Around this time, his parents divorced and he moved with his mother to Palm Beach, where he attended a public high school.
 Isaac liked his new school and formed a band with boys he met in a trailer park.
 He learned music, played guitar and continued to make home movies, inspired by Quentin Tarantino's work: "action [films], with lots of blood and cars".
-Isaac spent his musical years living a "straight-edge" lifestyle.